'The effective work of the nurture group and parent and pupil support worker is improving behaviour and attendance well.'

 Mrs Debbie Shirley Mrs Tania Howells

-Miss Louise Launder Miss Louise Launder
+Miss Louise Launder Mrs Alison Holland

-Mrs Marisa John Miss Rebecca Shaw
+Mrs Alison Holland Miss Rebecca Shaw

-The Rainbow Room runs every afternoon providing support for Reception and key stage 1 children.
+The Rainbow Room runs every afternoon providing support predominantly for Reception and key stage 1 children.
 After registration they join the group for activities such as art, craft, social skills, cooking, outdoor games and activities, in a small social group of between 6 and 12 children.
-The Lighthouse room for Key Stage 2 children is where they focus on social skills, confidence building, self-esteem and friendships.
+The Lighthouse room for predominantly Key Stage 2 children is where they focus on social skills, confidence building, self-esteem and friendships.
 All planning is tailored to meet the needs of the group of children.

 Nurture Groups are an effective way of meeting the needs of children and young people at the correct stage of their development.
 The routine is carefully planned to encompass a balance of learning and teaching, affection and structure in a home-like atmosphere.